AMERARCANA: A Bird & Beckett Review

 AMERARCANA: A Bird & Beckett Review was undertaken on the occasion of the bookshop’s 10 year anniversary to further promote that transgressive and progressive note.

-Nicholas James Whittington was born and raised in the City of San Francisco.
-He has lived, worked and studied mainly there and in Santa Cruz, San Diego and Siena, Italy.
-His poems have recently appeared in the Beloit Poetry Journal, Marginalia, Illuminations, Polis, Beatitude, Big Bell, HamsterRad, and Flying Fish, as well as in the chapbook SLOUGH.
+Nicholas James Whittington was born and raised in the City of San Francisco and currently resides in Oakland.
+He has also lived, worked and studied in Santa Cruz, San Diego and Siena, Italy.
+His poems have appeared in Ambush Review, Beatitude, Beloit Poetry Journal, Big Bell, Dusie, Felucca, Flying Fish, Greetings, HamsterRad, Illuminations, Marginalia, Oxalis, Ping Pong, Poems by Sunday, and Polis: Este Jardin, as well as in the chapbooks SLOUGH and SCORIA.
 He may be contacted through this blog, or via email at: AMERARCANA@gmail.com.
 He’s also like as not to be found in the flesh at Bird & Beckett Books any given day of the week.